 What is My Guinea Pig Saying?

-Guinea pigs are very communicative, and knowing what the different guinea pig sounds mean can help you take better care of them.
-Here are some common guinea pig sounds with a description of what your guinea pig is trying to say.
+Guinea pigs are very communicative, and knowing what the different guinea pig sounds and noises mean can help you take better care of them.
+Here are some common guinea pig noises and sounds with a description of what your guinea pig is trying to say.

 Eek or Wheek